kora-projects/kora-docs/mkdocs/docs/en/documentation/general.md

     }
     ```

-    You can also check out [Hello World example](../examples/hello-world.md) for a more detailed description.
+    You can also check out [Creating Your First Kora Application](../guides/getting-started.md) for a more detailed guided example.

-## Dependencies
+## Dependencies { #dependencies }

 Annotation processors are the main pillar on which Kora is built, they are a mandatory dependency,
 and the [BOM dependency](https://docs.gradle.org/current/userguide/platforms.html#sub:bom_import) should not be forgotten: